 The guinea pigs make amazing pets for almost every household.
-Maybe you already have a guinea pig, or you are thinking of getting one, but the crucial thing to think about is all the things this little furry friend likes in order to be happy and satisfied.
+Maybe you already have a guinea pig, or you are thinking of getting one, but the crucial thing is to learn all the things guinea pigs like to do in order to be happy and satisfied.
 It is very important to understand and learn more about their behavior.

 First, they require a good and healthy diet.
-A must-have for the guinea pig is the pellets and hay.
-For us humans, that is not a food item, but for the guinea pig, it is a favorite essential.
-They like to munch on things that come from the ground because it keeps their teeth and digestion in superb shape.
+A must-have for the guinea pig is pellets and hay.
+For us humans, those are not food items, but for the guinea pig, they are their favorite essentials.
+They also like to munch on things that come from the ground (vegetables) because it keeps their teeth and digestion in superb shape.

-The best home for it would be a cage, but one that is big enough with lots of space.
-One good and creative idea is to even get two small or medium cages and conjoin them as a ‘double home’ with a tunnel to the next ‘room’!
-This could be fun and interesting for the guinea pig if you have no option for one huge cage.
+The best home for guinea pigs would be a cage, but one that is big enough with lots of space.
+A good and creative idea is to get two small or medium cages and conjoin them together as a ‘double home’ with a tunnel to the next ‘room’!
+This could be fun and interesting for the guinea pigs if you have no option for one huge cage.

-When it comes to their housing, they like cardboards as another home or ply-space option, with the big cage being the primary one.
+When it comes to their housing, they like cardboards as another home or play-space option, with the big cage being the primary one.
 Or even better, a coroplast cube that looks like a playground and home at the same time.
 The guinea pig will happily roam, run and play in it.

-Guinea pigs like to get attention, likes to be petted and played with more than other rodents do.
-And, if you have the chance, get another guinea pig – they like to be cuddled together and have a playmate or partner of their own kind, in order to be happy and cheerful!
+Guinea pigs like to get attention, petted and played with more than other rodents do and if you have the chance, get another guinea pig.
+They like to be cuddled together and have a playmate or partner of their own kind to be happy and cheerful!

 Then, know that the guinea pig loves to play with almost anything.
-You can easily keep it entertained and in good mood all the time.
+You can easily keep it entertained and in a good mood all the time.

 Get a small ball, like a tennis ball or ping pong ball.
 You can put these in the cage, or on the floor.
 The more the better, just imagine the joy of the guinea pig with so many things to roll around.

 Provide hiding spaces in the cage or around the play areas.
-Cardboard boxes with holes and towels over them, to look like a small tent, or similar handmade simple objects – just do not use plastic bags or dangerous materials.
+Cardboard boxes with holes and towels over them to look like a small tent, or similar handmade simple objects.
+Just do not use plastic bags or dangerous materials.

-Favorite Bedding to Lay On
+5. Comfy Bedding to Lay On

 Your adorable guinea pig likes to get attention.
-The guinea pigs don’t just like, but also need another one of their kind to keep them company, if possible.
+The guinea pigs don’t just like but also need another one of their kind to keep them company, if possible.
 In case you can keep only one guinea pig, know well that you are not just his owner, feeder or cage-cleaner, but his best friend and family.